-HEALTH AND SAFETY INTERVENTION PLAN FOR 2015/2016
+HEALTH AND SAFETY INTERVENTION PLAN FOR 2016/2017

-Topic Rationale Number ('Expected' figures are as for 2014/15) Target Health and Safety related requests for assistance (RFA) To respond to requests for assistance in line with Regulation and Enforcement's target of responding to all RFAs within 5 working days 276 expected 100% response Category 1 accidents (Fatalities and serious injuries) To investigate serious cases where health and safety management may have broken down and to prevent further injuries 11 expected 100% investigated Category 2 accidents (Major injuries and occupational diseases) To investigate cases where health and safety management may have broken down and to prevent further injuries 99 expected 100% investigated Category 3 accidents (Less serious but reportable accidents) To investigate cases where health and safety management may have broken down and to prevent further injuries 284 expected Not investigated unless specific reason determined (e.g. part of a pattern or work-related violence).
-Anticipate <10% Reducing the risk of legionella To ensure that the risk of legionella is appropriately controlled at source e.g. inspection of cooling towers.
-To build on last year's work of assessing compliance in other risk areas i.e. spa pools in gyms, hotels, etc. 20 Premises with 100% inspected Reduce the risk of injuries from being struck by a vehicle.
-Carry out proactive inspections of high-volume car-sales premises.
-Check on management systems and safety measures to prevent workers and the public from being struck by vehicles.
-20 visits 100% inspected Reduce the risk of injuries from being struck by a vehicle, falling from Carry out proactive inspections of high-volume warehouses and cash and carry's.
-Check on management systems and safety measures to prevent workers and the public from being struck by 50 visits 100% inspected height, and developing musculo-skeletal disorders (MSD) vehicles, and to prevent workers from falling from height, and from developing MSD.
-Reduce the risk of personal injury and work- Send advisory letters to at risk premises, including betting shops and off-licences.
-30 advisory letters 100% letters sent related stress in connection with violent incidents.
+Topic Rationale Number ('Expected' figures are as for 2015/2016) Target Health and safety related requests for assistance (RFA) To respond to requests for assistance in line with Regulation and Enforcement's target of responding to all RFAs within 5 working days 207 expected 100% response Category 1 accidents (Fatalities and Serious injuries) To investigate serious cases where health and safety management may have broken down and to prevent further injuries or ill health 7 expected 100% investigated Category 2 accidents (Serious injuries and Occupational Disease Notifications) To investigate cases where health and safety management may have broken down and to prevent further injuries or ill health 95 expected 100% investigated Category 3 accidents (Less serious but reportable accidents) To investigate cases where health and safety management may have broken down and to prevent further injuries or ill health 303 expected Not investigated unless specific reason determined (e.g. part of a pattern or work-related violence).
+Anticipate <10% Reduce the risk of legionella To ensure that the risk of legionella is appropriately controlled at source e.g. Cooling Towers.
+There are 10 registered Cooling Towers which fall to Birmingham City Council for enforcement that have been subject to full inspections since 2009.
+10. (These will not be full inspections but focus on key parts of safety management) 100% inspected

+Topic Rationale Number ('Expected' figures are as for 2015/16) Target Reduce the risk of serious injuries from workers /others being struck by moving vehicles or falling from height Carry out proactive inspections of warehouses & distribution premises including common areas of multi tenanted buildings.
+To check on safety measures in place to prevent workers or others from being struck by vehicles and or to prevent workers or others falling from height 20 visits 100% inspected Reduce the risk of falling from height or muscular skeletal disorders in tyre premises Carry out proactive inspections of tyre premises to check on controls preventing workers or stock from falling from height or workers sustaining ill health handling of tyres 15 visits 100% inspected Reduce the risk of ill health to employees in Shisha bars and unsatisfactory workplace conditions Carry out proactive inspections of Shisha Bars to check on health control measures and workplace conditions 10 visits 100% inspected Reduce the risk of personal injury and work-related stress in connection with violent incidents.
 Investigate all notifiable accidents and RFAs where work-related violence is the causal factor.
-16 expected 100% of notifications and RFAs investigated Reduce the risk of cuts, amputations, scalping's, etc. as a result of coming into contact with unguarded dangerous parts of work equipment.
-Inspect work equipment (e.g. mixers, dough rollers, chippers, etc.) in catering establishments.
-200 inspections 100% inspected.
-Business Forum To work with local businesses to facilitate a forum.
-To exchange knowledge and support local and larger businesses in their efforts to comply with health and safety legislation.
-To use it as a forum to discuss consultations and BCC proposals to improve service.
-To demonstrate partnership working with and to support local businesses.
-Arrange 1 forum 100% completed >80% satisfaction with forum Reduce the risk of injury from the use of dangerous lifting equipment and pressure systems.
-Review all lift and pressure systems notifications.
-Contact duty holder to ensure works are done to rectify dangerous faults.
-49 expected 100% dealt with Training Provide up to 10hrs training for all staff authorised under Health and Safety at Work etc. Act 1974.
-Where appropriate provide and facilitate training to external organisations and local authorities to generate an income.
+14 expected 100% investigated Reduce the risk of, amputations, crush injuries, as a result of coming into contact with unguarded dangerous parts of work equipment.
+Inspect work equipment known to have caused serious injury (e.g. mixers, dough rollers, chippers, etc.) in catering establishments to ensure workers are not exposed to risks to their safety.
+200 inspections 100% inspected Reduce the risk of, serious injury from use of lifting equipment, e.g. fork lift truck, passenger lift, window cleaning cradle(s) where defects have been found during thorough examinations.
+Contact the duty holder (email/letter) or visit where serious defects have been reported to make sure the equipment has been taken out of use or the repairs carried out.
+75 notifications expected, but anticipate <10% will require contact / visit 100% investigated Training Provide up to 10hrs training for all staff authorised under Health and Safety at Work etc. Act 1974.
+Where appropriate provide and facilitate training to external organisations and local authorities and / or to generate an income.
 All health and safety authorised staff 100% of identified training